Powerlearnproject/se-assignment-day-2-git-and-github-thuo-pacha/README.md

 Version control assists developers to track changes of their code and also be able to collaborate with others.
 It also helps them to get the different versions of their code so that they are able to go back to their initial /primary code.
 Git hub is a popular tool as it allows coders to collaborate with others in making developments better.
 It is also a learning tool where developers get to learn and interact with others.
 Git hub has diiferent features that coders require for their development of systems/softwares.

 Version control maintains project integrity by ensuring that previous versions of code are  traceable.
-It also prevents unauthorized changes meaning that changes can not be mad by people that ahev not been allowed to.
-Different collaborators can be alllowed to work on the same project without any conflicts.
+It also prevents unauthorized changes meaning that changes can not be mad by people that have not been allowed to.
+Different collaborators can be allowed to work on the same project without any conflicts.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?